xforcehacker/NJCU_Linux_Class/Week10/Homework.md

 ## Problem 1
 In class we approximated the integral of a function (the area under the curve) using an endpoint rule.
 See the example presented in class and the associated notes.
-For homework, write two awk programs that use the left and right endpoint rules to integrate the function
+For homework, write an awk program that uses the left endpoint rule to integrate the function

 y = x^3 + 2.6*x - 11.7 on the domain [0,10]